simonw/til/github-actions/commit-if-file-changed.md

 # Commit a file if it changed

-Tthis recipe runs a Python script to update a README, then commits it back to the parent repo but only if it has changed:
+This recipe runs a Python script to update a README, then commits it back to the parent repo but only if it has changed:

 ```yaml
 on: